christine-lehmann/ATR_Interest/README.md

-# RIASEC-test
+# Academic Track Recommender
-Its a simple website which is used to take psycometric test known as RIASEC.
+Its a simple website which is used to know your interest to recommend a SHS Track